 In this case, you have to look out for the standards that the helmets conform to – ECE 22.05, DoT, or Snell.
 DoT is not trustworthy as it is outdated and gives manufacturers a lot of leeways to do as they please because of the minimum safety criteria.
 ECE 22.05, on the other hand, ensures that helmet manufacturers impact test the helmet among other destructive tests and this gives peace of mind.
 Same with Snell standards the only difference being that Snell is for racetrack usage and it is heavier than ECE 22.05 helmets.
 This leads us to the next keyword – weight.
 Most ECE 22.05 helmets weigh upwards of 1400 grams up to 1800 grams, depending on the helmet type.
 Also, make sure that the helmet fits you snugly.
 It is vital that the helmet does not slap you around when you turn your head left or right inside the helmet.

 An important question that I have faced from my friends after telling this information is if it is safe to buy helmets online.
 If you have a store in your city that sells helmets conforming to ECE 22.05 standards, no better way than to personally visit the store and try different helmets.
 If not, online buying is safe as well – there are some websites that deliver ECE 22.05 helmets of different brands straight to your doorstep in a day.
 And they have a return option as well if the helmet doesn’t fit your head size or if it is a notch bigger.
-There are instructions on how to choose the helmet according to head size, which you can measure using an inch tape.
+There are instructions on how to choose the helmet according to head size, which you can measure using an inch of tape.
 The good news is that ECE 22.05 helmets start from as low as Rs 4500, so you don’t have to rant that international helmets are costly.
 You can check out different helmets in our Gear section.
-Avoid ISI standards as it is common knowledge that you get cheap roadside helmets with ISI markings that are highly likely to not conform to safety standards.
-Your head is very precious so do not put a cheaply priced product on it.
+Helmets with ISI standards are good but the problem is there are many fakes as well, so you have to examine them well before buying ISI helmets.

 Riding jacket, boots, and gloves